Contents

 Student FAQs

-Q: Can I take both vocal and instrumental music in grade nine?
+Q: Can I play piano in instrumental music in grade nine?

 Q: Do I have to own my own instrument to take a music course?